sguox002/leetcode/leetcode-all.md

 ->>

 ## hashset, hashmap

+<<-874	Walking Robot Simulation    		36.5%	Easy
+robot faces north first, -2 turn left 90 degree, -1 turn right 90, 1-9 take number of steps along direction. with obstacles list. return the max distance robot reaches from the origin. simulate the movements
+->>

+<<-884	Uncommon Words from Two Sentences    		63.8%	Easy
+use hashmap to record if it appears in both.
+->>

 <<-916	Word Subsets    		48.1%	Medium
 given two array of words A and B. All character (including multiplicity) in B appear in a word of A, then a is called universal
 note: if B='["lo","eo"] it only asks there is lo and eo, but not require 2 'o's.